Long Range Planning

 - Safety: Reduce traffic-related fatalities and serious injuries across all modes.

-- System reliability: Improve the efficiency of the surface transportation system.
+- Congestion & Reliability: Improve the efficiency and predictability of the transportation system.

 - Environmental sustainability: Protect and enhance the community and natural environments.